w3f/Grant-Milestone-Delivery/deliveries/swush-dex-aggregator-milestone-2.md

 All of the deliverables above can be viewed in UI at http://localhost:3000/ complementing the APIs implemented.

+**TODO**:

-**TODO**: add demo video using loom
+- add demo video using loom

-A demo for UI can be viewed [here](https://www.loom.com/share/3dd0f5b4bb2040fa871b8b5a469c4e3a?sid=115150bb-f80b-4c76-b922-c461891564ce).

-**TODO**

-- Flow diagram for the application
+- flow diagram for the application
-- Reiterate the high level design for the application
+- iterate the high level design for the application